Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *The Cymek, Dreer Samher and Shankell*

 The Cymek, Rohagi's vast southern peninsula, is a harsh place, known for its dry, punishing heat.
 There is, nevertheless, civilisation to be found.
-Nomadic tribes of egilitarian garuda move about the skies, seeking food and water, and the cactacae of the great city of Shankell fill the seats of its gladiatorial fleshpits and hookwire cages.
+Nomadic tribes of egilitarian garuda move about the skies, seeking food and water; the cactacae of the great northern city of Shankell fill the seats of its gladiatorial fleshpits and hookwire cages; and, in the south, the fablers of the proud pirate-merchant city Dreer Samher make the gathered crowds drunk on their hypnogogic voices, telling and retelling the stories of old wars and lost loves.
 But the Cymek is most famous amongst scholars and theologists for its huge libary, which is carried on the backs of a garuda clan.
 The Cymek Library is considered one of the largest and most comprehensive in Rohagi.

+---

+*Gnurr Kett*